reem-shaikh/70DaysOfCode/notes/aptitude/comparch/README.md

 Newer type of BIOS.
 - UEFI has several pros over old BIOS.
 It has a user friendly GUI interface, it also has a built in feature called secure boot which helps to stop malicious software

+> Accesing wifi through a dongle its used when there is no WiFi, or the WiFi is just not good enough.
+- alternative to mobile data
+if you are an individual looking to save money, dongles are a much better option for you.
+A wifi dongle is a small USB stick that allows you to access online services without needing to connect to Wi-Fi.
+For someone on the move, a dongle is the best choice.
+However, for the best internet speed, go with a Wi-Fi router.
+- for improving performance
+A USB WiFi adapter overrides the computer's built-in wireless functionality, giving you a faster, more reliable connection to your available network signals through the USB port instead.

 #### Difference between low-level language, assembly language and high level language
 1. Low level language:
 Machine language is the low-level programming language.
 It can only be represented by 0s and 1s.
 Earlier when we have to create pictures or show data on the screen of the computer then it is very difficult to draw using only binary digits(0s and 1s).For example: To write 120 in the computer system its representation is 1111000.
 So it is very difficult to learn.
 To overcome this problem the assembly language is invented.